Bio, Making my work, Resume > Making my work

 I find it natural (and in fact necessary) to move back and forth between representation and abstraction in monotype and mixed media.
 Studying and depicting the forms, lines, rhythms, and atmosphere found in nature inform my abstract language.
 The processes and ideas that I continually develop doing my abstract work give me tools that I use when I return to representational work.

 Since 1992, I’ve worked exclusively on paper.
 I use archival papers with a wide range of fibers, colors, opacities, textures, weights, and methods of manufacture.

-I recently began to make books.
-They are hand-made, one-of-a-kind books comprising related mixed-media works.
-Finding or creating the relationships between contiguous works and the rhythm of the book as a whole is an exciting new dimension for me.
-The fact that the images can be viewed and handled close up, without framing, in an intimate setting is important to me.
+In 2017, I began to make hand-made, one-of-a-kind books comprising related works.
+Sequencing the images is an exciting dimension for me.
+The fact that the images can be viewed and handled close up, without framing, in an intimate setting, is important to me.
 It brings the viewer closer to the way I experience my work myself.
 It is also in keeping with the Asian album painting and Middle-Eastern manuscript painting that I love.

 I begin with a substrate, which might be:

 —a single sheet of heavy-weight paper; or

 —a laminate comprising differently-colored sheets of paper which I have glued together and then drilled, torn, and sanded through the layers in different places to different depths to create a variety of effects of depth, color, and edges; or

 —a crumpled piece of heavy-weight piece of paper on which I’ve poured a watercolor wash; let the watercolor pool and dry in the crevices; and then flattened.